 - 1) The MS sends an Activate PDP Context Request (NSAPI, TI, PDP Type, PDP Address, Access Point Name, QoS Requested, PDP Configuration Options) message to the SGSN.
 The MS shall use PDP Address to indicate whether it requires the use of a static PDP address or whether it requires the use of a dynamic PDP address.
 The MS shall leave PDP Address empty to request a dynamic PDP address.
-The MS may use Access Point Name to select a reference point to a certain external network and/or to select a service.
-Access Point Name is a logical name referring to the external packet data network and/or to a service that the subscriber wishes to connect to.
+The MS may use Access Point Name to select a reference point to a certain external network.
+Access Point Name is a logical name referring to the external packet data network that the subscriber wishes to connect to.
 QoS Requested indicates the desired QoS profile.
 PDP Configuration Options may be used to request optional PDP parameters from the GGSN (see GSM 09.60).
 PDP Configuration Options is sent transparently through the SGSN. - 2) Security functions may be executed.
-These procedures are defined in subclause "Security Function". - 3) BSS packet flow context procedures may be executed.
-These procedures are defined in subclause "BSS Context". - 4) The SGSN validates the Activate PDP Context Request using PDP Type (optional), PDP Address (optional), and Access Point Name (optional) provided by the MS and the PDP context subscription records.
-The validation criteria, the APN selection criteria, and the mapping from APN to a GGSN are described in annex A. - If no GGSN address can be derived or if the SGSN has determined that the Activate PDP Context Request is not valid according to the rules described in annex A, then the SGSN rejects the PDP context activation request.
+These procedures are defined in subclause "Security Function". - 3) The SGSN validates the Activate PDP Context Request using PDP Type (optional), PDP Address (optional), and Access Point Name (optional) provided by the MS and the PDP context subscription records.
+The validation criteria, the APN selection criteria, and the mapping from APN to a GGSN are described in annex A.

+If no GGSN address can be derived or if the SGSN has determined that the Activate PDP Context Request is not valid according to the rules described in annex A, then the SGSN rejects the PDP context activation request.